forestgrape/coronavirus/index.md

     > *Comments*, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style '//'.
 Otherwise distinction is done by context/content.

     > ###### Comment on Comments
-    > // A section on the coronavirus page - with the content that Coronaviruses enter and leave cell preferable from the cell side pointing outwards (apical side) - was titled 'Orientation matters' for quite a long time and in the same section I had written McCray & Co instead of McCray et al. Both formulations I choose because of a 'cool' sound without further implications:
+    > // A section on the coronavirus page - with the content that Coronaviruses enter and leave cell preferable from the cell side pointing outwards (apical side) - was titled 'Orientation matters' for quite a long time and in the same section I had written McCray & Co instead of McCray et al. Both formulations I choose because of a 'cool' sound.
+The section is and was not marked as subjective accordingly I didn't intend any ambiguity.
-    > * The word orientation was used only in the sense of positioning.
+    > * The word orientation was used in the sense of positioning.
 However, I acknowledge, that orientation is used in different contexts and depending on the background, what one thinks when reading 'orientation' can vary.
 Often orientation is used to denote attitudes or sexual orientation (Oxford dictionary).
-In my opinion, orientations in the sense of attitudes should *not* matter apart from the topic of interest (e.g. sexual orientation can matter for dating or sport preferences for sport friends).
-Similarly for a virus infecting a cell the orientation is usually not relevant, however it is relevant for coronaviruses infecting cell in the respiratory tract.
     > * McCray & Co does *not* imply that the research is business like, it is outstanding and shows a basics principle of betacoronavirus, namely they mostly live on the surfaces and not within tissues.

+    > In my opinion, orientations in the sense of attitudes should *only* matter if important for the topic of interest (e.g. sexual orientation can matter for dating or sport preferences for sport friends).

+    > For a virus infecting a cell the orientation is usually not relevant, however it is relevant for coronaviruses infecting cell in the respiratory tract.